juxor/afaq/markdown/secH3.md

-have to start with the industry and technology which is left to it by capitalism and that this will have to be expropriated by the working class (this expropriation will, of course, involve transforming it and, in all likelihood, rejecting of numerous technologies, techniques and practices considered as "efficient" under capitalism).
+have to start with the industry and technology which is left to it by capitalism and that this will have to be expropriated by the working class (this expropriation will, of course, involve transforming it and, in all likelihood, rejecting numerous technologies, techniques and practices considered as "efficient" under capitalism).
 This is **not** the issue.
 The issue is who expropriates it and what happens to it next.
 For anarchists, the means of life are expropriated directly by society, for most Marxists they are expropriated by the state.
-For anarchists, such expropriation is based workers' self-management and so the fundamental capitalist _"relation of production"_ (wage labour) is abolished.
+For anarchists, such expropriation is based on workers' self-management and so the fundamental capitalist _"relation of production"_ (wage labour) is abolished.
 For most Marxists, state ownership of production is considered sufficient to ensure the end of capitalism (with, if